m-kovalsky/fabric_cat_tools/README.md

 >> Optional; The workspace in which the lakehouse resides.
 >
 ### Returns
 > A list of columns which exist in the lakehouse but not in the Direct Lake semantic model.
-If lakehouseName is specified, a printout stating the success/failure of the operation is returned.
+If 'add_to_model' is set to True, a printout stating the success/failure of the operation is returned.

 ---
 ## export_model_to_onelake